-For instance, Josephus Flavius, a 1st century historian in his work the Antiquities of the Jews writes about John the Baptist, his popularity among the crowds, and his death in Perea by Herod Antipas which is further independently attested in the gospel accounts.
-Josephus’ corroboration of John the Baptist as a historical person gives us further confidence in our New Testament accounts.
+The reasons underpinning the historical acceptance of Christ’s baptism is that the narrative is found within several independent New Testament sources.
+Extra-biblical sources too shed light on the historical John the Baptist.
+Josephus Flavius, a first century historian in his work the Antiquities of the Jews (93 AD), writes concerning John the Baptist, his popularity among the crowds, and his death in Perea by Herod Antipas which is also independently attested in the gospel accounts.
+This corroboration by an important Jewish-Roman historian of the first century provides historians confidence that the gospels are referring to historical figures and events associated with those figures.

-Within the four gospels Jesus’ baptism is attested in Mark 1:10, Matthew 3:16, Luke 3:22, and John 1:32, as well as in Acts 10:37-38.
-It is important to note that Matthew and Luke used Mark’s earlier gospel as a source narrative, so we have at least two independent sources (Mark, John) plus Acts.
+The gospel sources widely attest to Christ’s baptism.
+It is attested in Mark 1:10, Matthew 3:16, Luke 3:22, and John 1:32, as well as in Acts 10:37-38.
+It is important, however, to note that Matthew and Luke used Mark’s earlier gospel as a source narrative, so we have at least two independent sources (Mark and John) plus Acts.
 From the New Testament canon we have three independent sources attesting to the baptism.

 1. Dunn, J. 2003.
 Jesus Remembered. p.
 339.